1. Current fire situation

 - Disaster Welfare Assistance Line: 1800 018 444

 - MindSpot Disaster Response Support Line: 1800 622 427

 6. Mental health support

-- you or your family have been impacted by the 2019-2020 bushfires or you are a first responder or emergency
+- Individuals or families who have been impacted by the 2019/20 bushfires

-- you are a first responder or emergency management employee or volunteer who worked during the 2019-2020 bushfires.
+- Responders or emergency management employees or volunteers who worked during the 2019/20 bushfires.

 Bushfires can have a significant impact on the mental health and wellbeing of affected communities and individuals.
 The impact may also be felt by people who are not directly affected by bushfire activity, but may have experienced previous trauma related to a natural disaster, have loved ones in affected areas or are witnessing traumatic events through media coverage and social media.
 There are a range of services available for people who wish to seek mental health support due to the impact of bushfires, including:

 7. For health professionals: HealthPathways